UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 This infographic outlines five key indicators, including sensory cues and water source, that suggest the need for water quality testing.

-Some of the most dangerous contaminants, such as lead and arsenic, often have no taste, smell, or color.
-Testing is the only way to know for sure if they are present.
+Some of the most dangerous contaminants, such as lead, PFAS, and arsenic, have absolutely no taste, smell, or color.
+Testing is the only scientific way to confirm their presence.

 Infographic comparing DIY kits for quick screening versus professional lab tests for full analysis.